Updates (October 2025 to December 2025)

 How is it useful?

-These charts provide insights into the vulnerable APIs, services, and domains, using which you can fine-tune Policies for protection.
+These charts provide insights into vulnerable APIs, services, and domains, allowing you to fine-tune Policies for protection.

 The Custom Policies dashboard provides insights into the threat data based on the Custom policies you have created under the Protection → Settings → Policies → Custom Policies tab.
 You can use this dashboard to monitor and analyze threats and fine-tune the custom policies according to your requirements.